 - A level Music student also have an opportunity to take a trip to London in either Year 13 or 14.
 This usually involves attending two/three West End performances and also some musical exhibitions and sights.

 - Students will be set homework in Music in accordance with the Homework Policy.
 Students may be asked to complete a variety of homeworks such as written, listening, research, ICT-based activities and/or performance-based.

-- At Key Stage Three students will complete three Core Assessments throughout each year; two in term 1 and one in term 2.
+- At Key Stage Three students will complete three Core Assessments throughout each year; one in term 1 and two in term 2.
 These Core Assessments will take the form of either a written assessment, composition assessment or a practical assessment.
 Students will be continually assessed practically in Music as this is an integral part of every unit that we teach.

 Slemish Music Twitter

 CCEA Music Site - Specification and Resources

 YouTube - photos from Musical Evening and from London Trip

 Young Person's Guide to the Orchestra by Benjamin Britten (great for instrumental revision at KS3, GCSE and A level).

 Music Theory for Beginners (Revision for notation, clefs and chords)